mindspore-ai/docs/docs/mindspore/programming_guide/source_en/augmentation.md

 - `prob`: probability of flipping a single image.

-The following example uses a random sampler to load the CIFAR-10 dataset [1], randomly flips the loaded image in the horizontal direction with a probability of 0.8, outputs the image shapes and labels before and after the flipping, and displays the flipped image.
+The following example uses a random sampler to load the [CIFAR-10 dataset[1]](#references), randomly flips the loaded image in the horizontal direction with a probability of 0.8, outputs the image shapes and labels before and after the flipping, and displays the flipped image.

 Follow the steps above to download the CIFAR-10 dataset and store it as required.